Foundation benefits from donations

 Foundation uses Lightning Foundation donation to help legal aid lawyers pay down law school loans

+In December 2023, The Florida Bar Foundation changed its name to FFLA.
+Posts prior to this date contain our former name.
 The Florida Bar Foundation has used a $20,000 donation from the Tampa Bay Lightning to help three Tampa-area legal aid lawyers pay down their law school loans.
-After Honorable Emiliano Jose “E.J.”
-Salcines was named a Lightning Community Hero in December, he donated a portion of his award to the
+After Honorable

+In December 2023, The Florida Bar Foundation changed its name to FFLA.
+Posts prior to this date contain our former name.
 The Florida Bar Foundation received a cy pres award of $57,588.08 in January.
 Robert W. Murphy of The Murphy Law Firm in Ft.
 Lauderdale facilitated the donation.
-Under cy pres, courts can approve a charitable donation out of unclaimed class action funds or a direct grant in lieu of damages
+Under cy

 Judge Emiliano J. Salcines honored as Tampa Bay Lightning Community Hero, donates award to Foundation

+In December 2023, The Florida Bar Foundation changed its name to FFLA.
+Posts prior to this date contain our former name.
 The Tampa Bay Lightning named the Honorable Emiliano Jose “E.J.”
 Salcines its Lightning Community Hero during their Dec.
 28 game in Tampa.
-Judge Salcines then donated $20,000 of his award from the Lightning Foundation to The Florida Bar Foundation.
-“We are incredibly honored by Judge Salcines’ generosity,” said Donny MacKenzie,
+Judge Salcines then donated $20,000 of his

 Florida Bar Foundation board member Joseph “Jody” Hudgins has made a $10,001 donation to the Foundation.
 Hudgins, who was appointed to The Florida Bar Board of Governors as a public member in 2019, also serves on the Foundation’s board as designate for John M. Stewart, The Bar’s Immediate Past President.